1997 Cleveland Indians season

 The 1997 Cleveland Indians season was the 97th season for the franchise and the 4th season at Jacobs Field.
-It involved the Indians making their second World Series appearance in three years.
+It involved the Indians making their second World Series appearance in three years, in which they'd lose to a National League East team again, this time to the wild card Florida Marlins in 7 games.
 The Indians finished in first place in the American League Central Division and hosted the 1997 Major League Baseball All-Star Game.